-After getting married and moving to Seattle, I decided to start sharing some of my creations and started EverydayMaven.
-Since then, I’ve continued to refine my cooking skills by taking world-class cooking classes with top chefs (including an immersion at The Culinary Institute of America at Greystone in Napa Valley, California) and continually educating myself on food production, supply chain, and ingredient quality.
+After getting married and moving to Seattle, Alyssa started sharing some of her creations and Everyday Maven was born.
+Since then, she’s worked to refine her cooking skills by taking world-class cooking classes with top chefs (including an immersion at The Culinary Institute of America at Greystone in Napa Valley, California) and continually educating herself on food production, supply chain, and ingredient quality.

 Brands want spokespeople that have authenticity.
 They are looking for people to show everyday life with their products.
 Use a funny story or a fact that is useful to them in learning how you use their products when reaching out.

 When you find contacts online, send a simple paragraph with 2-3 sentences.
 Keep your first content short, sweet and concise including who you are, who your audience is and how you’d like to work with them.

 Be up front that you do not work for free.
 Don’t devalue yourself.
 You must know your value and be realistic.

 Sponsored content – You want to deliver and knock it out of the park for your Brand but know it’s double the work.
 It’s a revenue stream that’s worth it but a lot of work.